-- Veriano Terto Jr., project coordinator of ABIA"It is an important step to update the list of available drugs, especially for newly diagnosed people.
+- Veriano Terto Jr., project coordinator at ABIA"It is an important step to update the list of available drugs, especially for newly diagnosed people.
 We give very welcome because until last year was almost taboo to speak of this drug, which seemed to be impossible.
-In a first opinion of Conitec [National Commission of SUS Technology Incorporation], He was rejected.
-Then, in the workshops, when we talked about it, we were seen as visionaries or we were speaking ill of existing drugs in the first line.
-There was none of that, I just wanted to show that it was feasible and, with a little political pressure, dolutegravir could be adopted and improve the quality of life of many people. "
+In a first opinion of Conitec [National Commission of SUS Technology Incorporation], it was rejected.
+Then in the workshops, when we talked about him, we were seen as visionaries or we were talking badly about the drugs already in the front row.
+It was nothing like that, we just wanted to show that it was viable and, with a little political pressure, the dolutegravir could be adopted and improve the quality of life for many people. "

 Doctors / researchers

-They are part of the Technical Chamber for New Antiretroviral Medicines, composed of the most respected infectious disease treatment centers in the state of São Paulo.
-They have been at the forefront of research on the dolutegravir and have always been defenders of their incorporation into the SUS.
-See what they say Ricardo Diaz, Unifesp, and Jose Valdez Madruga, CRT:
+They are part of the Technical Chamber for the Evaluation of New Antiretroviral Medications, composed of infectologists from the most respected treatment centers in the state of São Paulo.
+They have been at the forefront of research on dolutegravir and have always been proponents of its incorporation into SUS.
+See what Ricardo Diaz of Unifesp and José Valdez Madruga of CRT say:

 - Ricardo Diaz, a researcher from Unifesp (Federal University of São Paulo)"It is a breakthrough that brings the people of the developed world in the initial treatment of HIV.
 But still does not end with the gap as this class is the integrase inhibitors.
 We raltegravir, to rescue, but elvitegravir is still being registered at Anvisa.
 Also, we have no new tenofovir, it is less toxic, with fewer side effects.
 However, the more powerful the dolutegravir and I am happy for the incorporation of this.
 It will greatly improve the quality of life of people, especially the possibility of replacing efavirenz drug that, every day, is more proven its relationship with terrible effects. "

-With information from the Drafting News Agency of AIDS Article: Incorporation of dolutegravir: Activists and experts welcome to antiretroviral and want other new drugs in the SUSoriginally published in 28 September 2016 - 18h20
+With information from the Drafting News Agency of AIDS Article: Incorporation of dolutegravir: Activists and experts welcome to antiretroviral and want other new drugs in the SUS published, originally in 28 September 2016 - 18h20

 I Claudio SouzaI would like to stress that there are also other drugs, better and with fewer side effects that MUST be made available to people living with HIV / AIDS in Brazil and, I admit, this was a major breakthrough.
 Not long ago, a person who lives in a "big city where health is literally yelling for help, start to cheap, a person who was in PEP with the" Three in one "was in imminent liver failure and all I could do was refer her to a private clinic where the doctor recommended immediate discontinuation of PEP, under penalty of not seeing the sun rise again.